AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-scheduling/modify-multipl-assignments-scheduling-areas.md

 >
 >For more information about the timeline for removing the Resource Scheduling tools and replacing them with the Workload Balancer, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).

-This article refers to modifying user assignments for multiple tasks using the Scheduling area of Adobe Workfront in the People area.
+This article refers to modifying user assignments for multiple tasks using the Scheduling area of Adobe Workfront  in the People area .
 Please also see the following articles for modifying assignments on multiple tasks in other areas:

 * For information about modifying assignments on multiple tasks in a task list, see [Modify multiple user assignments in a task list](../../manage-work/tasks/assign-tasks/modify-multiple-assignments-in-task-list.md).
 * For information about scheduling resources using the new Workload Balancer, see the section [The Workload Balancer](../../resource-mgmt/workload-balancer/workload-balancer.md).